 Email: [email protected]

-During the euthanasia phase of pet ownership, so many owners tell me that they cannot put themselves through this again.
-Most people, be it days, weeks, months or years later, return to the surgery with a new pet.
+After losing a pet many owners tell us that they cannot put themselves through this again.
+But most people, be it days, weeks, months or years later, return to the surgery with a new pet.
 To those people who do not share their lives with animals, it seems incredulous to put yourself through it all over again.

 However when we look at all the people throughout the world, there are activities that we as humans chose to do for our pleasure and well being.
 In first place is practising a religion, next is gardening and in third place is pet owning – choosing to share our lives with animals for their companionship and pleasure.